Memory

 object (e.g.,memory.someValue = 'new data'

 ) writes to the global store.
-The proxy automatically removes the property from the local store first if it exists there.Writing to Local Store: While possible via
+The proxy automatically removes the property from the local store first if it exists there.Writing to Local Store: You can write directly to the local store of the current memory instance using

 memory.local.someValue = 'new data'